Tyke Nunez

 Long term, I am working to develop an interpretation of Kant’s theoretical philosophy that begins from Kant’s conception of the distinction between receptive and spontaneous faculties for knowledge and examines the differences developing from these between the a priori rational sciences of mathematics, logic, and metaphysics.
 I want to understand the ways in which, and why, Kant takes determinate knowledge of individual objects to require both intuitions and concepts, and the problems that he takes to arise from the confusion of these representations (especially in Leibniz).
 I also want to understand the different senses in which pure general logic and transcendental logic are each formal.
 Here I believe it is helpful to think about form as what makes a thing what it is or answers the question “what is it?”, as Plato and Aristotle did.

-Since the fall of 2020, my main project has been a book manuscript on Bertrand Russell’s conception of space in his early, An Essay on the Foundations of Geometry.
+In addition, I have also been working on a book manuscript on Bertrand Russell’s conception of space in his early, An Essay on the Foundations of Geometry.
 In it, I argue we find an interesting and novel conception of space and spatial intuition that is both worth study in its own right and that illuminates a direct and unappreciated influence of Kant’s on the advent of modern logic.
-This is because in Foundations we find a serious attempt to synthesize Kant’s and Carl Stumpf’s views of space and spatial representation, in order to develop a conception of these that can ground both projective and metric geometry.
-The resulting position has both Leibnizian and Kantian elements.
-Russell takes it to resolve a few antinomies that he thinks afflict both Stumpf's and Kant's views.
-Russell’s Foundations conception of space, however, has a serious instability stemming from chiral objects, or what Kant calls “incongruent counterparts,” like a left and right hand.
-This instability is what drives Russell to eventually develop his logic of relations, and to reject space as a foundation for mathematics altogether.
+This is because in Foundations Russell recognizes and preserves the feature of space that allows it to ground geometry for Kant, and in working through the collapse of the project of Foundations, Russell not only invents mathematical logic, but also incorporates the most basic role space had played for Kant into logic itself.

 Publications